nautsio/nomad-ok/slides/slides.md

 NB.
 These are resources Nomad detects at startup time.

 NB.
-Without consisdering processes not scheduled by Nomad.
+Without considering processes not scheduled by Nomad.

 NB.
-Currently it is *not* possible to query unallocated resources.
+Currently it is **not** possible to query unallocated resources.

 !SUB
 # Reserving Resources